History of the nude in art: Medieval art

 In Romanesque art, the few nude representations—generally limited to the Genesis passages about Adam and Eve—were of basic lines, where the figure of the woman was barely distinguished from that of the man by the breasts, reduced to two shapeless protuberances.
 They were crude and schematic figures, preferably showing an attitude of shame, covering their private parts with decorum.
 This is shown in examples such as the reliefs of the Creation, the Fall and the Expulsion of the bronze doors of the Hildesheim Cathedral (c.
 1010), in the Adam and Eve of the facade of the Modena Cathedral, work of Wiligelmus (c.
 1105), or in the Creation of Adam and Adam and Eve in the Paradise of the Master of Maderuelo (Museo del Prado).
 In other cases, total or partial nudes can be seen in scenes of martyrdom of saints, such as that of Saint Gabin and Saint Cyprian in Saint-Savin-sur-Gartempe (Poitou).
 The same iconographic themes, perhaps treated with greater freedom, can be seen in the illustrated miniature, such as the Adam and Eve from the Virgilian Codex (El Escorial Monastery), or The Baptism of Christ from the Vyšehrad Gospel Book (1085, University of Prague).

-In Gothic art the nude began to be forged mainly in the Germanic environment, at the beginning of the 13th century.
-The first independent and life-size figures representing a nude are the Adam and Eve of the Bamberg Cathedral (c.
-1235), which still look like two columns of rigid and hieratic forms, but treated with a certain air of nobility.
-At this time the iconographic repertoire was expanded a bit, especially with the incorporation of the Last Judgment, coming from chapters 24 and 25 of St. Matthew—until then most of the scenes of the biblical story represented in the cathedral reliefs ended with the Apocalypse.
-The scene of the resurrection of the flesh contemplated that the bodies were naked, while being reborn souls should be represented according to parameters of perfect beauty, so the artists looked again at the works of classical Greco-Roman art, emerging treatises such as the Speculum of Vincent de Beauvais, which contained instructions for artists based on ancient classical treatises.
-Studies of the natural began again, and there is data indicating that some artists went to public baths to study the body in more detail, as evidenced in the Last Judgment of the Bourges Cathedral, with more naturalistic forms, reminiscent of the figures of the sarcophagi of antiquity.
-In this work, the woman in the center has more feminine forms, and her posture in contrapposto has a certain Polyletian air, although her forms are stylized and not very sensual, with small and separated breasts, flat belly and reduced hips.
+In Gothic art, the nude began to take shape primarily in the Germanic environment at the beginning of the 13th century.
+The first independent, life-size figures representing a nude are the Adam and Eve of the Bamberg Cathedral (c.
+1235), which still look like two columns of rigid, hieratic forms, but are treated with a certain air of nobility.
+At this time, the iconographic repertoire was expanded a bit, especially with the incorporation of the Last Judgment, coming from chapters 24 and 25 of St. Matthew—until then, most of the scenes of the biblical story represented in the cathedral reliefs ended with the Apocalypse.
+The scene of the resurrection of the flesh depicted the bodies as naked, whereas reborn souls should be represented according to the parameters of perfect beauty.
+Hence, the artists looked again at the works of classical Greco-Roman art, emerging treatises such as the Speculum of Vincent de Beauvais, which contained instructions for artists based on ancient classical treatises.
+Studies of the natural began again, and data indicate that some artists went to public baths to study the body in more detail, as evidenced in the Last Judgment of the Bourges Cathedral, with more naturalistic forms, reminiscent of the figures on the sarcophagi of antiquity.
+In this work, the woman in the center has more feminine forms, and her contrapposto posture has a certain Polyletian air.
+However, her forms are stylized and not very sensual, with small, separated breasts, a flat belly, and reduced hips.